Coughing and Spitting Assaults

 As a company deeply involved in personal safety training, we watch carefully when new trends emerge in personal safety risk.

-Since early March 2020 it has become increasingly common to see stories in the news about encounters with people who intentionally use coughing or spitting to assault public services workers.
+Since early March 2020 it has become increasingly common to see stories in the news about encounters with people who intentionally use coughing or spitting assaults on public services workers.

 - "Man admits assault after hurling 'coronavirus' spit at bus driver and police in west London"